Analyzing The Possible Scenarios of Crypto Regulations In The Future

 There are also developing countries with a very grey area of crypto regulations.
 In Indonesia, for example, cryptocurrency trading is already legal.
 However, it’s also very ambiguous, as many foreign crypto exchanges are getting banned slowly but surely without notice due to them not having physical representation in the country.
 In Nigeria, crypto regulations are also starting to become a thing, but the laws are also still very vague.

-While nobody can fully predict how the regulations will be in the future, I can see that the crypto industry will be very politicized if it keeps growing while the trade war (between the U.S. and China) keep escalating at the same time.
+While nobody can fully predict how the regulations will be in the future, I can see that the crypto industry will be very politicized if it keeps growing while the trade war (between the U.S and China) keeps escalating at the same time.
 Let’s see!